Ezeaobinna/Hello-world/README.md

 # Hello-world
+Hello!
+A newbie has just joined the community.
+I have been into programming sometime ago but I am back to settle with it.
-This is my first repositry
+This is my first repositry.